-HABD: On-board Hot Axle Box Detection
+HABD: On-board Hot Axle Box Detector

 HABD, also known as a Hot Journal Detection System, provides early warning of dangerous bearing conditions.
 The system monitors axle bearing temperatures on rolling stock and identifies abnormal heat levels before a failure occurs.